Let’s see how our graph visualization toolkits help cyber security analysts explore thousands of attack records in a single data breach visualization.

-Happily, there are several projects working to fix this.
+Happily, there are several projects focused on cyber security threat intelligence and working to fix this.

 Alongside this project is the Veris Community Database: a project to collate and disseminate information about all publicly disclosed data breaches.
-Excitingly for data visualization enthusiasts like us, their data is openly available on Github.
+Excitingly for data visualization enthusiasts like us, their cyber security graph data is openly available on GitHub.

 The Veris team has designed a schema that helps organizations record breaches in a ‘structured and repeatable’ way.
 It uses the A4 model to describe and classify incidents by:

 - Actor – i.e. who performed the attack?